-What kinds of sales are NOT subject to N.M. gross receipts tax?
+What kinds of sales are not subject to N.M. gross receipts tax?

 The more common organizations to which exemptions apply are governmental agencies, non-profit (501(c)(3)) organizations, homeowners associations, and social organizations.
 Wages received by employees and sales of agricultural products are examples of exempt receipts.
 Also, many transactions with Indian nations, tribes or pueblos or their agencies or members if the transaction takes place on the tribe's territory.

-An exempt receipt is not taxable and does not require reporting.
+Important.
 If all receipts of a business or organization are exempt, it is not required to register with the NM Taxation & Revenue Department (TRD) unless it wishes to apply for nontaxable transaction certificates, or unless it must do so for another tax program; for instance, to withhold and remit withholding tax for employees.

 Also read I received a GRT audit letter.

-The other category is called deductions.
 New Mexico state law authorizes nearly 100 deductions.
 A deduction is a sale that is not subject to the tax but must be reported to the TRD.
 To ensure that no tax is due on sales in the deductions category, there is a line on the reporting form for subtracting deductible sales from total sales.

 Examples of deductions are sales for subsequent resale, sales to customers located outside of NM, sales to manufacturers, sales of groceries, sales of construction materials and services to persons engaged in construction business, sales of tangibles to government agencies and non-profits ((501(c)(3) organizations), sales of prescription drugs, gross receipts of certain health care providers, gross receipts from transactions in interstate commerce and gross receipts of marketplace sellers.